zebbra/neops-docs/facts.md

 - Software release running on a network device
 - A configuration parameter eg. the log server
-- State of a routing protocol neighborship
+- State of a routing protocol neighbor ship
 - Information from peripheral systems, like CMDB and others
   - Information about service SLA
   - Information about physical device access